 LMFT, 13 years of experience

-My greatest strength is combining deep listening, compassion, thoughtful questioning, and practical skill-building to help clients have fewer symptoms, feel more content, and live a fulfilling life.
-Using ACT, mindfulness-based therapy, and CBT, I bring warmth, honesty, and a touch of humor to our sessions.
+My greatest strength is combining deep listening, compassion, thoughtful questioning, and psychological skill building to help clients experience fewer symptoms and greater well-being.
+Using ACT, mindfulness-based therapy, and CBT, I bring warmth, honesty, practicality, and a touch of humor to our sessions.

-In my work with Acceptance and Commitment Therapy (ACT), I help clients develop psychological flexibility, which is the ability to stay present, open, and adaptable even when difficult thoughts or emotions arise.
-I support clients in seeing themselves more fully, accepting their emotions, stepping back from negativity, clarifying their values, and taking actions that move them toward a life that feels meaningful and fulfilling.
+In my work with ACT, I help clients develop psychological flexibility, which is the ability to stay present, open, and adaptable even when difficult thoughts or emotions arise.
+I support clients in seeing themselves more clearly, accepting their emotions, stepping back from negativity, clarifying their values, and taking actions that move them toward a fulfilling life.

-Through Cognitive Behavioral Therapy (CBT), I help clients explore how thoughts, feelings, and behaviors influence one another.
+Through CBT, I help clients explore how thoughts, feelings, and behaviors influence one another.
 I support clients in noticing unhelpful thought patterns, challenging negative beliefs, and developing more balanced ways of thinking.
-By learning practical strategies and coping skills, clients gain greater control over their emotions and feel more capable in managing life’s challenges.
+By learning practical strategies and coping skills, clients feel more capable in managing life’s challenges and having healthy relationships.

 Mindfulness helps people live more fully in the present, make intentional choices, and respond to life with calm rather than reactivity.
 Using Mindfulness-Based Therapy, I help clients become more aware of their thoughts, feelings, and bodily sensations in the present moment, and I guide them in simple mindfulness practices that can easily be used in daily life to manage stress, communicate more thoughtfully with others, and approach life with greater ease.